 More and more companies in the EU learn the ins and out of receiving a whistleblower report.
-Knowing which information your employees should prepare before they submit the whistleblower report is important.
+Knowing what information and the whistleblowing criteria your employees should follow before they submit the whistleblower report is important.
 The data your organization or business collects during the initial report will be key to how you conduct your whistleblower investigation but it may also contain sensitive information and will be subject to privacy protection rules.

 Employees who witness misconduct should understand what information is relevant to their whistleblower report and be aware of what should not be included in their report.
 The first step is to identify the wrongdoing, describe what is occurring, and explain how they know.
 A credible whistleblower report must document the facts and include a summary describing what the employee has witnessed.